-To come up with the most fair and accurate valuation of a wrongful death case, these and other factors must be taken into consideration.
-An experienced wrongful death attorney can help guide you through this process.
+To come up with the fairest and most accurate valuation of a wrongful death case, these and other factors must be taken into consideration.
+An experienced Florida wrongful death attorney can help guide you through this process.

 Damages Available in Wrongful Death Cases

 Surviving family members may be able to financially recover for the wrongful death of a loved one.

 Florida law details damages for wrongful death cases:

 - Mental pain and suffering,

 - Loss of parental companionship and guidance,

 When determining the value of a Florida wrongful death settlement, any other damages incurred will also be factored in.

 How Are Wrongful Death Settlements Paid Out?

 Once there is a wrongful death settlement and the personal representative is ready to distribute the earnings, they will need to do so in a way that is fair and equitable.
 The personal representative will consider all surviving family members and beneficiaries when distributing the settlement funds.